elharony/Courses-Notes/Pluralsight/Learning Technology in the Information Age/README.md

 ### Where do you go for Gain Expertise?
 - The more knowledge, information, and Skills you have!
-- Look for questions that “don’t” have answers yet.
+- Look for questions that "don’t" have answers yet.
 - Figure out how to fix an unknown problem, argue about the best way to do X

 ### Where do you go for Certification?